S. Korea's new COVID-19 cases above 10,000 for 5th day | Yonhap News Agency

 S. Korea's new COVID-19 cases above 10,000 for 5th day

-SEOUL, April 22 (Yonhap) -- South Korea's new coronavirus cases stayed above 10,000 for the fifth consecutive day Saturday amid eased virus curbs aimed at regaining pre-pandemic normalcy.
+SEOUL, April 29 (Yonhap) -- South Korea's new coronavirus cases remained above 10,000 for the fifth consecutive day Saturday amid eased virus curbs.

-Daily infections fell to 4,946 cases Monday after staying above 10,000 for the previous six days.
-The daily caseload bounced back to over 10,000 on Tuesday.

-Saturday's figure went up by around 2,100 cases from a week ago and up by around 2,600 cases from two weeks ago, in a slight uptick in infections amid the eased curbs.
+The tally marks an increase from 13,791 a day earlier and 13,789 a week ago amid increasing public activity in warmer weather.

-The country added five COVID-19 deaths, raising the death toll to 34,413.
-The number of critically ill patients came to 146, up from 142 the previous day, the KDCA said.
+The country added three COVID-19 deaths, with the death toll rising to 34,474.
+The number of critically ill patients came to 141, down from 144 the previous day, the KDCA said.

-In another step to return to pre-pandemic normalcy, the government plans to shorten the mandatory COVID-19 isolation period to five days from the current seven next month.
+In another step to return to pre-pandemic normalcy, the government plans to shorten the mandatory COVID-19 isolation period to five days from the current seven.

 yunhwanchae@yna.co.kr